Site Overlay

 What they do

-Supporting primary physicians: They provide information to primary care physicians so they can better care for patients with genetic conditions.
+Supporting primary physicians: They provide information to help primary care physicians better care for patients with genetic conditions.

 Diagnosing genetic diseases: They use laboratory techniques to diagnose and confirm inherited disorders, infectious diseases, and cancers by analyzing genetic material for mutations and alterations.

-Confirming clinical diagnoses: They provide definitive diagnoses for conditions such as single-gene disorders, disorders of human development, and malignancies.
+Confirming clinical diagnoses: They provide definitive diagnoses for conditions such as single-gene disorders, developmental disorders, and malignancies.

-Interpreting genomic data: They interpret findings from genomic analysis to help physicians choose the most effective treatments, particularly for cancer patients with specific genetic mutations.
+Interpreting genomic data: They analyze genomic findings to help physicians choose the most effective treatments, particularly for cancer patients with specific genetic mutations.

 Assessing disease progression: They evaluate the natural history of a disorder to understand how it may progress over time.

-Providing information for treatment and prognosis: They provide information about gene structure, function, and alteration to help guide treatment and predict the outcome of a disease.
+Providing information for treatment and prognosis: They provide information about gene structure, function, and alterations to help guide treatment and predict disease outcomes.